 Fresh coffee – we recommend using whole bean if possible

-Burr grinder (if you are using whole bean)
+Coffee grinder, we recommend a good quality grinder (if you are using whole bean).

 Stainless steel milk jug